Arab nationalism: Attempts at unity

 In the 1940s, rulers such as Abdullah I of Jordan and Nuri al-Said of Iraq sought to create an expanded Arab empire constructed out of the smaller nation-states that had been created in the mandate period.
 Abdullah's dream was to be king of a Greater Syria while as-Said's dream was for a Fertile Crescent Federation.
 These aspirations, however, were unpopular and met with suspicion in the countries they sought to conquer.
 The creation of the Arab League and its insistence on the territorial integrity and respect for sovereignty of each member state, the assassination of Abdullah, and the 14 July Revolution weakened the political feasibility of these ideas.

 During much of the 20th century, the rivalry between Syria and Nasser in Egypt for who would lead the union undermined the effort of forming a united Arab state.
 In 1958, Egypt and Syria temporarily joined to create the United Arab Republic.
 It was accompanied by attempts to include Iraq and North Yemen in the union.
 This very exercise, while fostering Egypt's position at the centre of Arab politics, led to the weakening of Syria.

 With the 14 July Revolution taking place in Iraq the same year, Western powers feared the fallouts of a powerful Arab nationalism in the region.
 Foreign powers were not only concerned about the possible spread of such revolutionary movements in other Arab states, but also worried about losing the control and monopoly over the region's natural oil resources.
 However, due to discontent over the hegemony of Egypt and after a coup in Syria that introduced a more radical government to power, the United Arab Republic collapsed in 1961.
 The term United Arab Republic continued to be used in Egypt until 1971, after the death of Nasser.

 Another unsuccessful attempt at union occurred in 1963.
 That year the Arab nationalist Ba'ath Party came to power in Syria and Iraq and talks were held on uniting the two countries with Egypt.
 On 17 April an agreement to unite the countries was signed, but Ba'ath leaders complained of what they considered Egyptian president Nasser's "patronizing, bullying tone" and his insistence on a single centralized party structure under his leadership.
 In Syria, pro-Nasserists were purged from the Syrian military and cabinet.
 In response, large pro-Nasser riots erupted in Damascus and Aleppo but were crushed with 50 rioters killed.
 A pro-Nasser coup attempt on 18 July 1963 in Syria also ended unsuccessfully.
-Hundreds of people killed or wounded in an attempt to take over the Damascus radio station and army headquarters, and 27 rebel officers were summarily executed.
+Hundreds of people were killed or wounded in an attempt to take over the Damascus radio station and army headquarters, and 27 rebel officers were summarily executed.
 Nasser then formally withdrew from the union agreement, denouncing the Syrian Ba'athists as "fascists and murderers".